joedolson/my-calendar/src/readme.txt

 4. Visit My Calendar -> Help for assistance with shortcode options or widget configuration.

 == Changelog ==

+= 3.7.6 =

+* Bug fix: Returned an empty string for category labels if icon not found, instead of the category name.

 = 3.7.5 =